Secondary Qualitative Data Collection Services

 Sources of secondary data

-Reports from central, state or local government
+• Reports from central, state or local government

-Reports from international firms and foreign governments
+• Reports from international firms and foreign governments

-Journals, magazines and books
+• Journals, magazines and books

-Uses of secondary data
+Uses of secondary data in Research

-• To identify the research problem
+• Identify the research problem

-• To construct a sampling plan
+• Construct a sampling plan

-• To formulate a suitable research design
+• Formulate a suitable research design

-• To interpret primary data
+• Interpret primary data

-• To validate the outcomes from qualitative research
+• Validate the outcomes from qualitative research

-• To identify the potential problems
+• Identify the potential problems

 Evaluation of secondary data

 The researcher has to view the secondary data with the same caution as he does with any primary data.
 He has to check whether he could access the data and the available secondary data could support him to arrive at the research objectives.
-Based on the following criteria the researcher should evaluate the secondary data resources (Stewart, 1984).
+Based on the following criteria the researcher should evaluate the expert secondary qualitative data collection resources (Stewart, 1984).

 Methodology